CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/lab-3-1.md

 <validation step="bfc0e96d-c61e-4a91-b1ee-a10df581cdd5" />

 ### Task 2: Integrate Azure Cognitive Search with your Application

+This task involves integrating Azure Cognitive Search with your HR/Payroll Copilot application.
+You'll set up data sources, configure the search index, and create vector profiles for enhanced search capabilities.

 1. In the **Azure Portal**, search and select **Storage accounts**.